Breadvan_update_003: Acquiring the base car

 High-end V12 base car from Italy

-Before the car will be disassembled and eventually stripped of its aluminium body by the coachbuilder – all the way down to the tubular steel space frame – we will first look at the hard points and possibilities.
-This step is crucial in the process, as it will show the design team, coachbuilding team and client what the possibilities are, which implication changes might have to the structure of the base vehicle and which methodology to use for this one-off bespoke motorcar conversion.
+Soon the car will be disassembled and eventually stripped of its aluminium body by the coachbuilder.
+This will happen all the way down to the tubular steel space frame.
+We will first look at the hard points and possibilities this car brings to the project.
+This step is crucial in the coachbuilding process.
+It will show the design team, coachbuilding team and client what the possibilities are.
+Subsequently is tells which implication changes might have to the structure of the base vehicle.
+Eventually it shows which methodology to use for this one-off bespoke motorcar conversion.